bbauska/UofM-Intro-HTML5/README.md

 </p>

 Sometimes a picture is just there because you kind of just had some space to fill.
-So it&apos;'s actually okay to leave **alt** text as blank, but that doesn&apos;'t mean you don&apos;'t have the **alt** attribute, it means you&apos;'re actually going to use alt=&apos;"&apos;".
-Because that&apos;'s you and I saying to somebody, hey, we know that alternative text is important, and we want you to know that this picture just doesn&apos;'t have any important extra meaning.
+So it&apos;s actually okay to leave **alt** text as blank, but that doesn&apos;t mean you don&apos;t have the **alt** attribute, it means you&apos;re actually going to use alt=&apos;"&apos;".
+Because that&apos;s you and I saying to somebody, hey, we know that alternative text is important, and we want you to know that this picture just doesn&apos;t have any important extra meaning.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->